-It is estimated that 5 percent to 10 percent of all breast cancers are inherited.
+It is estimated that five to ten percent of all breast cancers are inherited.
 Most inherited cases of breast cancer are associated with two genes called BRCA1 (BReast CAncer gene 1) and BRCA2 (breast cancer gene 2).

 Women with a BRCA1 or BRCA2 gene mutation have a significantly increased risk for breast and ovarian cancer.
 In addition, BRCA mutations are associated with an increased risk for male breast cancer, as well as prostate, pancreatic and other cancers.
 Determining if an individual has a BRCA1 or BRCA2 gene mutation can dramatically impact screening and medical management recommendations and also allow other family members to be tested to better assess their risks.